-2. Background of the Study

 The banking sectors of Bangladesh play a pivotal role by initiating green financing activities, creating a green economy, and saving the environment.
 Homo sapiens cannot alter the emission of gases such as carbon dioxide or the globe's trajectory near the sun.
 However, they can hold the inflated portion of carbonic acid gas and their influence on the climate.
 In the last century, carbonic acid gas engagement has grown alarmingly in the air, and human beings are liable for this.
 The leading reason for increased carbonic acid tiers in the air is the burning of fossil energies.
 Industrial activities rose rapidly from the end of the 19th century, and many plants were built.
 These plants demanded power, which was fulfilled through the blast of coal.
 Excluding coal, other power bases, such as oil and natural gas, were ignited to heat our houses, run automobiles and aircraft, and beget power supply.
 At present, nearly 85 million barrels of natural oil are steamed every day.
 Every time a fossil raw material is burned, it emits CO2 into the air.
 Thus, it is evident that human beings are causing more conservatory gases like CO2 worldwide.
 Besides, we also support the conservatory effect by intentionally unclogging forests, which implies cutting down trees.
 Each year, people consume massive woodland to get wood, make thin rooms for mining, and make habitats (Alam & Islam, 2023; Rabiul Islam & Hossain, 2018).
 This loss of woodlands causes double concerns, such as fumed-up trees emitting significant volumes of CO2 into the air.
 On the other hand, as forests absorb much CO2 from the air and deliver Oxygen instead, we also eliminate an essential storehouse of Oxygen when we empty woodlands.
 Green financing which also called environment-responsive financing can solve this big problem.
 The concept of green banking was founded in 2009 in the state of Florida, USA.
 In 2009, Chris Van Hollen, a congressman, introduced the "Green Bank Act" to offer financial support increasing energy usage efficiency and reduce carbon emissions under the ownership of the U.S. government.
 In May 2012 first GB's persistent actions was granted membership to the Global Alliance for Banking on Values (GABV).
 In the complex financial environment where 1st GB opened and functioned, it attained outstanding profitability in 19 months, with current assets of about 252 million dollars as of December 2013.